“Hm…I was human before the radiation, before the war actually.”

 “… Stop turning everything into an innuendo.”

 “What did I do wrong now?!”
-I said in an innocent voice, but my smirk gave me away.
+I said in an innocent voice, but my smirk gives me away.

 They get down from me, patting their clothes of the dust they couldn’t see; and I could feel that the complete darkness was starting to make them nervous.